margueriteblair/Haskell/plutus/doc/reference/glossary.rst

       The combined software support for writing contract applications,
       including:

-      1. The Plutus Application Backend
+      1. Plutus Foundation, and

-      2. The Plutus SDK
+      2. The Plutus Application Framework

-      3. The support for Plutus scripts on the Cardano chain
+      See :ref:`what_is_the_plutus_platform`.

     Plutus SDK
       The libraries and development tooling for writing contract